bLightZP/Chromecast-Player/README.md

-# Chromecast-Player
+# Chromecast Player
-Cast a media file to chromecast using libVLC
+A very basic media player written in Delphi using libVLC and the PasLibVLC library by Robert Jedrzejczyk to Cast a video to a Chromecast device.

+Code not tested yet.